-Many first time entrepreneurs fail to get the results they desire with ideal client profiles for two reasons they don’t know what to do next and they do not back up their ideal client profiles with real world market research.
-Conducting real world market research is important for two reasons, it helps you make the every first step into the wonderful world of networking and it allows you to see if a total stranger is interesting in your business and will buy your products or services.
+Many first time entrepreneurs fail to get the results they desire with ideal client profiles for two reasons they don’t know what to do next and they do not back up their ideal client profiles with real-world market research.
+Conducting real-world market research is important for two reasons, it helps you make every first step into the wonderful world of networking and it allows you to see if a total stranger is interested in your business and will buy your products or services.
 This is especially important if you are a first time entrepreneur with no existing audience or clients.
-It’s time to take your creative process out of the office and onto the real world.
+It’s time to take your creative process out of the office and into the real world.
 Putting you and your business out on the web can be an intimidating experience, especially if you new to sharing in this way.
 For this reason, I have created a four-step process which will take the fear out of putting yourself out there on the web.

 The first step is to consider why you are conducting the target market research.
 I know this may sound obvious but fear has a way of building up when we make a situation bigger than what it actually is.
 It’s at this stage that people start to panic and fear they don’t have a big enough audience or worry that no one will respond to their attempts to survey ideal clients.
 The purpose of a target market survey is to find out the biggest fears and problems of your ideal clients and discover what they are looking for in a solution to their biggest problems.
 When you approach the survey from this point of view, it’s no longer a big deal; you’re simply gathering data.
 Nothing more.
 So forget about the size of your list or lack of an email list, or your fear of getting little or no response.